SolaceLabs/solace-integration-guides/docs/_guides/assets/solaceMessaging.md

 ### Option 2: Start a Solace PubSub+ Software Message Broker

-* Follow [these instructions]({{ site.links-vmr-setup }}){:target="_top"} to start the Solace software message broker in leading Clouds, Container Platforms or Hypervisors.
+* Follow [these instructions]({{ site.links-vmr-setup }}){:target="_top"} to start the software message broker in leading Clouds, Container Platforms or Hypervisors.
 The tutorials outline where to download and how to install the Solace software message broker.
 * The messaging connectivity information are the following:
     * Host: \<public_ip> (IP address assigned to the software message broker in tutorial instructions)
     * Message VPN: default